๐ŸŒCross-Cultural Management

 Why This Matters

-Don't just memorize a list of barriers—know what cultural dimension or cognitive bias each barrier reflects.
+Don't just memorize a list of barriers.
+Know what cultural dimension or cognitive bias each barrier reflects.
 The strongest exam responses connect specific communication breakdowns to Hofstede's dimensions, Hall's context theory, or concepts like ethnocentrism.
 Think of these barriers as symptoms; the cultural frameworks are the diagnosis.
-Master that connection, and you'll handle any scenario they throw at you.
+Master that connection, and you'll handle any scenario the exam throws at you.

 Barriers Rooted in Language and Expression